Last updated: March 2026

 | Carry-on fee | Included on all bookings; no additional fee |

-| Fit at 35L | A 35L bag fits Southwest's carry-on limit — on a 5-day standard trip it approaches capacity; shorter lighter trips have room to spare |
+| Fit at 35L | A 35L bag fits Southwest's carry-on limit — on a 5-day standard trip it approaches capacity; shorter lighter trips have a comfortable margin |

 A 35L backpack fits within Southwest Airlines' published carry-on dimensions of 24 × 16 × 10 inches.
 Southwest's carry-on box is wider than most US carriers.
 At 35L, the limiting factor is usable volume — not the dimension box.
 On a 5-day standard trip in mild weather, packed volume approaches the bag's usable capacity.